thomaswp/thomaswp.github.io/content/project/tracenote/index.md

 ---
-title: "Extending Block-based Programming with Physics!"
+title: "TraceNote: Learn Code Tracing by Playing Music"
 summary: ''
 date: 2023-09-28
 authors:
   - admin
 tags:
-  - Curriculum
+  - Learning Environments
 ---

 Code tacing is the ability to read code, understand how the program flows and variable values change, and predict program output.
 It is a critical skill that supports students' ability to write code.